-This course bundle effectively gives you the specific ties used in these tutorials, Nina's hip-harness and Contemporary gote for free when you subscribe to all the first three parts of Shibari Suspension Techniques.
-It is not intended to be an 'everything you need to know about' suspension since this subject deserves proper attention.
-However, assuming you have some solid basic skills, these classes will help you begin suspension safely and create a solid skill set upon which you can build .
+This is not intended to be an 'everything you need to know about' suspension since this subject deserves proper attention.
+However, assuming you have some solid basic skills, these classes will help you improve your suspensions more safely and create a solid skill set upon which you can build .
 As with all our tutorials, they go into a lot of depth so you understand the ingredients that you are using and how they behave.
 This means you will be able to spot and correct your own mistakes but, most importantly, tie with confidence, creativity and feeling.

 Whilst what you will learn here can greatly accelerate your progress, please do not use this as a short cut and exclude the basics.
 You need underlying competence.
 If you are not already doing fairly complex ties and have some experience, go back to practice and study so more.
 Make sure you have absorbed the information on nerve injury and common mistakes.
 Tying Techniques is a great help, even if you already know some rope, since it teaches some very useful handling techniques and lays essential foundations